oleg-alexandrov/StereoPipeline/docs/tutorial.rst

 90. For very tall images, it may be desirable to use instead values closer to 0 and 100.

+The parameter ``--piecewise-adjustment-camera-weight`` can be used to control how much weight should be given to the constraint that cameras do not go too far.
+A ground constraint is given by ``--piecewise-adjustment-terrain-weight``.
+The number of itereations is set with ``--piecewise-adjustment-num-iterations``.

-:numref:`triangulation_options` has the full list of parameters used in jitter correction.
+See :numref:`triangulation_options` for the full list of parameters used in jitter correction.

 In order for jitter correction to be successful, the disparity map